What is a conventional loan?

 How do conventional loans work?

-When you think of a standard mortgage, you’re probably thinking about a conventional loan.
+When you think of a standard mortgage, conventional loans likely come to mind.
 But did you know they come in all shapes and sizes?
-Most lenders offer a range of conventional loans with different structures, loan terms and borrower requirements.
+Let’s check out the most common types, which can range in structure, loan terms and borrower requirements.

-- Nonconforming loans aka portfolio loans: These loans don't meet Fannie Mae and Freddie Mac guidelines and are held by the lender.
-They offer flexibility for unique financial situations but may have higher interest rates and down payments.
+Also known as portfolio loans, nonconforming loans don't meet Fannie Mae and Freddie Mac guidelines and are held by the lender.
+They offer flexibility for unique financial situations, but they may have higher interest rates and down payments.

-- Jumbo loans: As the name conveys, this nonconforming loan is reserved for big-ticket homes.
-Jumbo loans go over conforming loan limits, so they can finance those pricier properties if the borrower has good credit and solid savings.
+As the name suggests, these nonconforming loans are reserved for big-ticket homes.
+Jumbo loans exceed conforming loan limits, meaning they can finance pricier properties if the borrower has good credit and solid savings.

-- Fixed-rate loans: A tried-and-true option, fixed-rate loans promise stability over the life of the loan.
-You’ll pay one interest rate throughout the whole term, no matter how long it is (typically 15 or 30 years).
+These loan types offer different payment structures.
+A fixed rate provides stability over the life of the loan because you pay one interest rate over the entire term, no matter how long it is (typically 15 or 30 years).

-- Low- and zero-down payment conventional loans: If you’re a first-time home buyer or have modest savings, you may be able to bag a generous loan with little to no down payment.
+If you’re a first-time home buyer or have modest savings, you may be able to bag a generous loan with little to no down payment, such as HomeReady and Home Possible loans.

 Conventional loan requirements

-Your credit score is a component lenders use to establish your eligibility for a mortgage loan.
-Typically, when it comes to conventional home loans, lenders like to see a credit score of 620 or more.
+Typically, lenders like to see a credit score of 620 or more for conventional loans.
 If you’re not at 620 now, you can work to improve your score by making payments on time and paying off some of your larger debts.
-Excellent scores of 740 and above may help get the best interest rates.
+Excellent scores of 740 and above may help you secure better interest rates.

 Lenders require proof of a stable and consistent income.
 They typically require at least two years of employment history and will want to see some financial paperwork, including W2s, pay stubs and bank statements.

-Here’s how conventional loans stack up against popular government-backed options.
+Here’s how conventional loans stack up against popular government-backed mortgage options.

-If you have a lower credit score or a smaller down payment, an FHA loan may give you the wiggle room you need.
+If you have a lower credit score or a smaller down payment, an FHA loan may offer the wiggle room you need.

 Feature | Conventional Loans | FHA Loans |